FraunhoferIVI/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

 However, in some scenarios, agents should not be blocked waiting for a mission calculation.
 Instead, they should either fail the mission if they become suddenly unavailable after the calculation is done, or queue the assignment to be executed later.
-For those scenarios, the developer mush uncheck the option `Acknowledge reservation` on the `Register Agent` tab in the dashboard.
+For those scenarios, the developer must uncheck the option `Acknowledge reservation` on the `Register Agent` tab in the dashboard.

 helyOS Sends Assignment to Agent